-How to Get a Teaching License in Colorado
+How to Earn Teacher Certification in Colorado

 If you’ve thought about becoming a teacher in Colorado, you’ll need to understand the steps you need to take to get there.
 Your first step is to earn your teaching degree and certification.
 While there are several pathways to doing this, your options depend on your level of education and experience.

 This guide can help you determine the pathway that’s right for you at any point in your career.
 If you’re just beginning your journey and need to know about the Colorado state certification process, we can help.
 Or maybe you want to learn how to progress to advanced certification and endorsements, or you’re a teacher looking to move to Colorado from a different state and need to learn about reciprocity.
 You’ll find all that information and more right here.
-The short video below gives an overview of what to expect as a certified teacher in Colorado state.

 Requirements for Teachers

 There are three main levels of licensure available from the Colorado Department of Education (CDE):

 Initial Teacher License: All first time teacher certification applicants should apply for this level of licensure.
 An initial license is valid for three years and can be renewed.
 You must be able to clear a background check to earn your license.
 You can find a detailed list of the education standards and testing assessments you must meet below.
 It you complete an in-state teacher preparation program, the license will cost $90.
 Those who complete an out-of-state program will pay $110 for the license.

 Professional Teacher License: Your school district will offer an induction program for all teachers holding an initial certification.
 You must complete this program in order to advance your initial certification into a professional one.
 The program will include supervision by mentor teachers, ongoing professional development, ethics training, and performance evaluations to ensure that you are a high quality educator.
 After completing the program you will need to apply for the professional license and pay the $90 fee.
 The license is valid for five years and can be renewed.